MikolajKorbanek/go-assert/README.md

 func main() {
     x := 5
-    goassert.Assert(x > 0, "x should be greater than 0")
+    assert.Assert(x > 0, "x should be greater than 0")
 }
 ```